hanfeiid/HALGE/README.md

 # HALGE
 Experiment for Holism-And-Landmark Graph Embedding (HALGE)

-Due to file size limitations of github, we will upload our data used in the experiments in the other place shortly.
+\TODO Due to file size limitations of github, we will upload our data used in the experiments in the other place shortly.

 If you use our method and/or codes, please cite our paper
 ```